saurabhvartak1982/akswisql/README.md

 using Microsoft.Data.SqlClient;
 ```

 Now add the below code to <b>Program.cs</b> file.
-This code needs to be added after the code where secrets from Azure Key Vault are being fetched:
+This code needs to be added after the code where secrets from Azure Key Vault are being fetched. <b>Please remember to mention the SQL Server and Database name of your Azure SQL Database in the SQL connection string</b>:
 ```
                 //**Code to connect to Azure SQL Database starts here**